Eleanor Health Expands into North Carolina with Addiction Treatment Program

 The firm said it believes in being “financially accountable” for long-term care for each of its clinical patients.

 “We launched Eleanor Health to help people with addiction challenges not only survive, but live amazing lives by providing evidence-based, whole-person treatment for substance use disorders and mental health,” Corbin Petro, CEO and cofounder of the firm, said in a recent statement.
 “We are committed to treating these conditions as a chronic medical illness requiring long-term management, and to being reimbursed based on positive health outcomes.”

 The firm said that more than 21 million Americans have a substance abuse disorder, more than 12.5 million misuse prescription opioids and 2 million are afflicted with an opioid use disorder.
 Online clinics are available in states like Florida where addicts can get help and have medication delivered directly to them.
 Hopefully, the availability of these services continue to grow as this crisis is destroying lives across the country in almost incomprehensible numbers.
-The crisis in overdose deaths has resulted in various legislative and public health efforts, but Eleanor Health said that less than 18 percent of opioid use disorder sufferers ever receive treatment—and even then, the treatment can be fragmentary.
+The crisis in overdose deaths has resulted in various legislative and public health efforts, but Eleanor Health said that less than 18 percent of opioid use disorder sufferers ever receive treatment-and even then, the treatment can be fragmentary.

 As Eleanor Health, based in Waltham, Mass., commences its operations in North Carolina, the company will collaborate with Blue Cross and Blue Shield of North Carolina to expand Eleanor Holmes’ treatment services.